Juan Martín del Potro: 2008: First titles, Davis Cup final, top 10

-2009: US Open champion, Year-End Finals final, top 5
+2009: US Open champion, ATP Tour Finals final, top 5

-Del Potro began his 2009 season at the Heineken Open in Auckland, New Zealand, del Potro was the top seed.
+Del Potro began his 2009 season at the Auckland Open in New Zealand as the top seed.
 He defeated American Sam Querrey in the final to win the title, the fifth of his career.
-Seeded eighth at the Australian Open, he beat Marin Čilić in the fourth round.
-Del Potro's tournament ended in his next match, when he lost in straight sets to Federer.
-At the BNP Paribas Open, the sixth seed del Potro advanced to the quarterfinals, where he was defeated by world No. 1 Nadal.
-Del Potro avenged that loss the following week at the Sony Ericsson Open, where he came back from a double break down in the third set at 0–3 to defeat Nadal in the quarterfinals.
+Seeded eighth at the Australian Open, he beat Marin Čilić in the fourth round before losing in straight sets to Federer.
+At Indian Wells, del Potro lost in the quarters to world No. 1 Nadal.
+Del Potro avenged that loss the following week at the Miami Open, where he came back from a double break down in the third set at 0–3 to defeat Nadal in the quarterfinals.
 This was the first time del Potro had defeated Nadal in five meetings.
 Despite a loss in the semifinals to Murray, del Potro reached a career-high world ranking of No. 5.

 In the clay-court season, del Potro was eliminated in the second round of the Monte Carlo Masters by Ivan Ljubičić.
 In Rome, del Potro beat Victor Troicki and Wawrinka to advance to the quarterfinals, where he was defeated by defending champion Djokovic in straight sets.
 This meant del Potro's head-to-head record with the Serb was now 0–3.
-Del Potro then played at the 2009 Madrid Masters.
-After defeating Murray for the first time in the quarterfinals, he lost to Federer in the semifinals.
+At the Madrid Masters, Del Potro beat Murray for the first time in the quarterfinals, but lost to Federer in the semifinals.
 At the French Open, where he was fifth seed, del Potro defeated Michaël Llodra, Troicki, Andreev, and ninth seed Tsonga en route to the quarterfinals.
 He then defeated three-time former quarterfinalist Tommy Robredo to get to his first semifinal of a Grand Slam.
 He was defeated in a close semifinal, where he was leading by a set twice, by eventual champion Federer who, after their match, said: "[Del Potro] is young and strong, I have a lot of respect for him."
 Prior to this encounter, del Potro had never taken a set from Federer in their five previous career meetings.